KristinaWeis/geodev-hackerlabs/data/import data.md

 ###Steps

-1. Download [these datasets](./pdx) to your local system.
+1. Fork and clone this repo.

+2. Find the datasets in [the /data/pdx folder](./pdx).

-2. Go to ArcGIS.com and login.
+3. Go to [ArcGIS.com](http://arcgis.com) and login.

-3. In My Content, use Add Items to import each dataset into your account.
+4. In My Content, use Add Items to import each dataset into your account.

  * Make sure you publish each as a feature service
  * You might want to put related data in separate folders. e.g.